RSE-Sheffield/pando-python/episodes/optimisation-data-structures-algorithms.md

 ### Hashing Data Structures

-Python's dictionaries are implemented as hashing data structures.
-Explaining how these work will get a bit technical, so let's start with an analogy:
+Python's dictionaries are implemented as hashing data structures, we can understand where these at a high-level with an analogy:

 A Python list is like having a single long bookshelf.
 When you buy a new book (append a new element to the list), you place it at the far end of the shelf, right after all the previous books.

 ![A bookshelf corresponding to a Python list.](episodes/fig/bookshelf_list.jpg){alt="An image of a single long bookshelf, with a large number of books."}

-A hashing data structure is more like a bookcase with several shelves, labelled by genre (sci-fi, romance, children's books, non-fiction,&nbsp;…) and author surname.
+A dictionary is more like a bookcase with several shelves, labelled by genre (sci-fi, romance, children's books, non-fiction,&nbsp;…) and author surname.
 When you buy a new book by Jules Verne, you might place it on the shelf labelled &quot;Sci-Fi, V–Z&quot;.
 And if you keep adding more books, at some point you'll move to a larger bookcase with more shelves (and thus more fine-grained sorting), to make sure you don't have too many books on a single shelf.

 ![A bookshelf corresponding to a Python dictionary.](episodes/fig/bookshelf_dict.jpg){alt="An image of two bookcases, labelled &quot;Sci-Fi&quot; and &quot;Romance&quot;.
 Each bookcase contains shelves labelled in alphabetical order, with zero or few books on each shelf."}